SENATOROVAI/Python-scraping/CONTRIBUTING.md

 ## Code of Conduct

 To ensure that all contributors feel welcome and respected, we have adopted the Contributor Covenant Code of Conduct.
-Please read the `CODE_OF_CONDUCT.md` file for more information.

 ## License